indykiss/DataStructures-Algos/Leetcode/FB/To_do.md

 Grokking goes over a breadth first way to handle these Qs.

 - Find all possible subsets in an arr of eles
+- Generate parenthese

+# Modified Binary Search
+When we have a sorted array, Linked List, or Matrix, we can do a binary search through it.